marcellodesales/mcp-registry-and-gateway-ui/README.md

 1. Add option to deploy MCP servers.

 ## License
-This library is licensed under the MIT-0 License.
+This library is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file.